Considerations for prospective graduate students in economics

 - Professor Susan Athey at Stanford has a webpage of Advice for Applying to Grad School in Economics

-- Tips for Applying to PhD Programs in Economics from the Occidental College Department of Economics
+- Becoming an Economist from the Occidental College Department of Economics

 - Chris Ferguson at UW-Stout has a practical Handbook for preparing for grad school in economics